MatthewCash/nixos-config/README.md

 - Sandboxing applications using something like [bubblewrap](https://github.com/containers/bubblewrap)
 - Generate images (ISO, qcow2, ...) using [nixos-generators](https://github.com/nix-community/nixos-generators)
+- Setup disks during installation using [disko](https://github.com/nix-community/disko)

+## Installation

+There is no easy way to install this configuration yet, you are expected to be very famililar with NixOS, flakes, and disk partitioning

+In the [future](#todo), installer images will be generated and disks can be setup declaratively

+A basic [install script](install.sh) exists to somewhat automate installation but must be modified for each system

 ## Updating and Applying Changes